exactchange/drv-core/README.md

 Enforcements are lifecycle hooks that run after a transaction has completed.
 The [Standard](https://github.com/exactchange/embercoin/blob/master/enforcements/enforcements.standard.js) enforcement included in this distribution ensures that a transaction is broadcasted to a list of peers for consensus.

-## Redundancy & Echo Fees
+## Redundancy

 Any node that processes peer transactions can be paid a percentage of the transaction amount called an echo fee, set by the initiator of the transaction.
-This small tax is a payment sent in the token being transferred, to a random node in exchange for their witness of the transaction, by validating and entering it into their own ledger.
-The fee is only paid if the transaction is successful (whether or not it's valid).
-The standard enforcement requires at least 4 peers to establish redundancy in order to move a transaction into the completed state, and to ensure randomness, no 2 nodes can request each other twice in a row.
-Transactions are propagated throughout the larger network in a cascading fashion: 4 peers are each paid to echo a transaction, but to receive that echo fee each peer needs to get another 4 peers to echo the echo fee, and so-on.
-Eventually all transactions are maximally redundant in the larger network.
-When the fee becomes diluted to effectively a zero amount, then there is no longer monetary incentive for peers to echo it, but some nodes offering free processing may still choose to.
+This small tax is a payment sent in the token being transferred to a random node in exchange for their witness of the transaction, by validating and entering it into their own ledger.
+This process repeats until transactions are maximally redundant in the network.
+A fee is only paid if the transaction is successful (whether or not it's valid).

+## Protocol

+In addition to requiring sufficient funds and other validations directed by contracts throughout the transaction, the protocol requires at least 4 peers to establish redundancy in order to view a transaction as completed.
+To ensure randomness, no 2 nodes could have requested each other twice in a row during consensus, such transactions would be deemed invalid according to the protocol.

+To summarize, the execution of specified contracts direct validations on incoming transactions, which are enforced and recorded by other peers in the network.
+Transactions are then read through the lens of the protocol, which yields their status and validity.

 ## Trading